tpaschalis/tpaschalis.github.io/_posts/2020-06-17-go-generics-experiment.markdown

 ## Set

-The design draft introduces *a new predeclared type constraint: comparable*.
+The design draft introduces *a new predeclared type constraint: comparable*, which includes types that can be compared using `==` and `!=`.

-One more simple operation, is the Set.
-Here's a simple implementation that supports Add, Remove, Contains and Length operations.
-(Thanks to reddit user /u/Rican7)  [Playground Link](https://go2goplay.golang.org/p/JU_fAhn3Pfo).
+Here's the simple Set that the authors published, which supports the Add, Remove, Contains and Length operations.
+[Playground Link](https://go2goplay.golang.org/p/JU_fAhn3Pfo).

 ```go
 package main